afterxleep/danielbernal.co/_posts/2020-10-29-coredata-transformable-and-nssecurecoding-in-ios-13.md

 image: "/assets/CoreDataSecure.png"
 ---

 If you are using Transformable properties in CoreData, there is a chance (probably when dropping iOS 12 support) that you eventually face compiler warnings about your model properties not using secure Value transformers.
-While figuring this out, I decided to write a post, so here it is.
+While figuring this out, I decided to write a post, so here it is.<!--more-->

 If you are using Transformable properties in CoreData, there is a chance (probably when dropping iOS 12 support) that you eventually face this warning: